Legal Notice & Privacy Policy

 Value: not specified

-Purpose: The cookie has a token that can be used to retrieve a user ID from the AMP client ID service.
-Other possible values indicate a logout, a request or an error.
+Purpose: This cookie holds a token that helps retrieve a user ID from the AMP Client ID service.
+Other possible values might point to an opt-out, a request, or an error.

 Name: __utma